-CBCS - Choice Based Credit system
+CBCS - Choice Based Credit system, CIA- Continuous Internal Assessment,

-CIA - Continuous Internal Assessment

-ESE - End of Semester Examinations
+ESE- End of Semester Examinations

 - \$ For those students who opt NCC under Cocurricular activities will be studying the prescribed syllabi of the UGC which will include Theory, Practical & Camp components.
-Such students who qualify the prescribed requirements will earn an additional 24 credits. - @ Hindi/Malayalam/ French/ Sanskrit 22HIN/MLM/FRN/SAN101 404 - No End-of-Semester Examinations.
+Such students who qualify the prescribed requirements will earn an additional 24 credits. - (a) Hindi/Malayalam/French/Sanskrit 24HIN/MLM/FRN/SAN101 404 - No End-of-Semester Examinations.
 Only Continuous Internal Assessment (CIA) - - No Continuous Internal Assessment (CIA).
-Only End-of-Semester Examinations (ESE) - Project Report 35 marks; Viva voce 15 marks; Internal-50 marks - The students shall undergo an Internship training / field work for a minimum period of 2 weeks at the end of the fourth semester during summer vacation and submit the report in the fifth semester.
-The report will be evaluated for 100 marks along with the internal viva voce by the respective Faculty.
+Only End-of-Semester Examinations (ESE) - Project Report 60 marks; Viva voce 20 marks; Internal-20 marks - The students shall undergo Internship training / field work for a minimum period of 14 working days at the end of the fourth semester during summer vacation and submit the report in the fifth semester which will be evaluated for 100 marks by the concerned guide and followed by an Internal Viva voce by the respective faculty or HOD as decided by the department.
 According to their marks, the grades will be awarded as given below.

 Marks % Grade

 85 - 100 О

 70 - 84 D

 60 - 69 A

 50 - 59 В

 40 - 49 С

 < 40 U (Reappear)

-Major Elective Papers

-(2 papers are to be chosen from the following 6 papers)
+Major Elective Papers (2 papers are to be chosen from the following 6 papers)

 - 1. Operations Research

-- 2. Numerical Methods
+- 2. Numerical Methods with MATLAB

 - 3. Linear Algebra

 - 4. Astronomy

 - 5. Fuzzy Mathematics

 - 6. Combinatorics